Section 2(62) of the companies Act, 2013

 (2) No person shall be eligible to incorporate more than a One Person Company or become nominee in more than one such company.

-(3) Where a natural person, being member in One Person Company in accordance with this rule becomes a member in another such Company by virtue of his being a nominee in that One Person Company, such person shall meet the eligibility criteria specified in sub rule (2) within a period of one hundred and eighty days.
+(3) Where a natural person, being member in One Person Company in accordance with this rule becomes a member in another such Company by virtue of his being a nominee in that One Person Company, such person shall meet the eligibility criteria specified in sub rule (2) within a period of 180 days.

 (4) No minor shall become member or nominee of the One Person Company or can hold share with beneficial interest.